dczmer/davelab/_zsh_configuration/02_prompt.md

 This format string will show:

-- A green 'git' icon (you need a specific font to see it properly).
+- A <span style="color: green">green</span> 'git' icon (you need a specific font to see it properly).
 - The name of the current branch, in parentheses.
-- In yellow, two characters that will indicate if you have pending staged or unstaged changes in your working tree.
+- In <span style="color: #f1fa8c">yellow</span>, two characters that will indicate if you have pending staged or unstaged changes in your working tree.
 If you don't have any pending changes, these characters will not show up.

 ### How to display the 'staged'/'unstaged' indicators: